Do you ever feel like you can only learn things the hard way?

 The only way you can have a productive talk when starting to discuss your finances is to do it with a clean slate.
 How can you do that?

 Present Your Financial Philosophies to Each Other Separately

-Talking about both of your financial philosophies at the same time sounds like an efficient practice, but in my experience that was not the case.
-Matt and I spent so much time trying to defend and prove our theories to be better that no actual communication or understanding happened.
+Talking about both of your financial philosophies at the same time sounds like an efficient practice, but in my experience, that was not the case.
+Matt and I spent so much time trying to defend and prove our theories to be better than no actual communication or understanding happened.

-Then take a few days and let the information simmer in your spouse’s brain.
+Then, take a few days and let the information simmer in your spouse’s brain.
 People rarely want to change their ideas or practices right after hearing a new idea.
-But a few days of thinking and adapting the ideas to their brain could lead to a shift to the new way of thinking.
+But a few days of thinking and adapting the ideas to their brain could lead to a shift to a new way of thinking.